bookofproofs/bookofproofs.github.io/_sources/history/18th-century/gergonne.md

 9. Developed the theory of homology (1820s).
 10. Discovered the Gergonne Point, or the point at which the three altitudes of a triangle intersect (1820s).

 Born 19 June 1771, Nancy, France.
-Died 4 May1859, Montpellier, France.
+Died 4 May 1859, Montpellier, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Gergonne/)